 - Complete the Options section as required:

-Option Description Policy Narrative Provide a description for the policy to allow you to easily identify it in the future.
+Option Description Policy Narrative Enter a description for the policy to allow you to identify it.
 Permitted Sender Policy

 Specify whether to permit the sender or take no action.